The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 B. Proprietary Interest

 The Law on Associations contains no provisions concerning residual or on-going proprietary interests of members in an association’s property or income.
-Since members and donors of associations can contractually agree to the terms of the use for any property they contribute to an association, it is possible for outside parties to possess proprietary interests in an association’s property.
-Although the Law on PBCs and the Law on Foundations do not explicitly prohibit the existence of proprietary interests, they are generally interpreted as barring such interests.
+Since association members and donors can contractually agree to the terms of use for any property they contribute to an association, it is possible for outside parties to possess proprietary interests in an association’s property.

 C. Dissolution

-In a similar fashion, the remaining assets of a PBC after dissolution may be transferred only to the PBC indentified in the organization’s charter or chosen by the board of directors after deciding to liquidate (Article 4(4), Law on PBCs).
-In the absence of any such PBC, the assets revert to the local government or the state via the regional government where it was registered (Article 9(6-7), Law on PBCs).
+In a similar fashion, the remaining assets of a PBC after dissolution may be transferred only to a PBC identified in the organization’s charter or chosen by the board of directors after deciding to terminate the PBC and liquidate its assets.
+A PBC’s founder(s) must concur.
+A PBC’s incorporation document can permit the transfer of the rights of a founder to another person (Articles 4(4) and 7(7), amended Law on PBCs).
+If there is no PBC willing to acquire the property or liquidation balance, the remaining assets revert to the local government or the state (through the local government where it was registered) (Article 9 (6-10), amended Law on PBCs).
 In this case as well, the assets must be allocated to a public benefit activity.
+However, if the founder is a public entity, the liquidation balance of the PBC must be transferred to the founder, unless the incorporation document issued by the founder(s) identifies another PBC to take over the remaining assets after termination of the PBC (Article 9 (7, 8, 9), amended Law on PBCs).

 D. Activities